Outdoor Water Activities

 If you want to take sailing to the next level you can always book into a chartered cruise.
 Most organized cruises provide food and beverages and such cruises usually involve sightseeing a particular coastline or a city along a river.
 You can take a day trip or enjoy an entire weekend of life on the water.
 So put on your boat shoes and start your water adventure.

 Kayaking has been around for several millennia.
 The first kayaks were put together by driftwood and possibly the skeleton of a whale.
 The original purpose of the kayak was as a hunting and fishing vessel for Eskimos.
 These days, kayaking is very much a popular water activity.
 Kayaking is great for those who like a little physical activity on the water.
 It takes a great deal of fitness and upper body strength to maneuver a kayak through the water.
 You can take kayaking to the extreme on a wild ride on a river.
 This is a great activity because anyone can enjoy it regardless of their fitness levels.
 Beginners can enjoy kayaking on the calmer waters of a lake or tranquil river and extreme kayakers can hit the river rapids for an exhilarating rush.
 Kayaking also appeals to those who care about the environment.
 It is man powered and requires no pollution-causing energy source.
 It is also less likely to cause any damage or harm to aquatic creatures or plants.
-If you love kayaking, check out our guide to the best places in the world to kayak.

 3. Scuba Diving & Snorkeling